verbilonikita/Golden-Rose/README.md

 2. Redux
 3. Custom API (currently being updated, so old API inserted).

-https://elegant-lumiere-7bbabc.netlify.app/# --- only for outline, as server is separate, I will upload heroku later
+https://elegant-lumiere-7bbabc.netlify.app/# --- only for outline design, as server with data isn't yet hosted, I will upload heroku later

 ### It has 4 pages, but payment page will open once you put something in cart and press order now